2024: Let’s Do This!

 Words are your most powerful communication tool, and you must pay close attention about choosing what you say and how it reflects your lived life.
 Celebrated authors Dan Britton, Jimmy Page, and Jon Gordon, wrote the popular book, One Word That Will Change Your Life to show you how to cut through to the core of your intention for the next year by choosing a singular word as your annual theme.

 While I honor the authors and their focus on the single word – don’t limit yourself to one.
 Take the time to reflect on what will impact positive change for you in the short and long term this new year.
-My 2023 words are: Abundance, Gratitude, and Courage.
+My 2024 words are: Curiosity, Savor, and Play.
 My phrase that will help me put these words into practice is, “Life a life of vitality!”

 As you ponder what you want the new year to look like, consider the words you choose to live by.
 These words are a blueprint for you, and signals to others who can be supporters on your journey.